OHDSI/QueryLibrary/README.md

 Technology
 ============
-The OMOP-Queries is an R package.
+The OMOP-Queries is an R package that uses Shiny and Markdown.
 The tool automatically reads and renders sql from Markdown files in its queries folder.
-This folder contains subfolders, e.g. per domain, that contian the .Md files.
 The query file contains a description of the query, and explains the input variables and results table.
 The following information is parsed from the markdown files using tags:

 * Group.
 Allows to group queries, e.g. by domain